smartinternz02/SI-GuidedProject-600930-1697632720/README.md

-# Potato Disease Classification

-https://drive.google.com/file/d/1hnF6w1YgRrTLm2VuHH6EiiWiuCZrS9W5/view?usp=sharing is the drive link for the project demo video.
+# POTATO DISEASE CLASSIFICATION

+ Project presentation video drive link: https://drive.google.com/file/d/1hnF6w1YgRrTLm2VuHH6EiiWiuCZrS9W5/view?usp=sharing

-## Executive Summary
+ ## Overview

-The Potato illness Classification project attempts to create a machine learning model that can correctly categorize various illness kinds according to their outward appearance.
-We are dedicated to developing machine learning and computer vision techniques, which includes this project.
+  Classification of potato diseases aims to develop a machine learning model that can accurately classify different  diseases based on their visual characteristics.
+This project is  part of our commitment to the development of computer vision and machine learning techniques.

-Project Objectives
-- Use a dataset of photos of potato leaves to train a deep learning model.
-- Classify potato diseases with great accuracy.
-- Implement the model for practical uses in potato disease categorization.

-Project Stages
+ ## Project objectives

-### 1.The Idea Stage

-During this first stage, we will be concentrating on ideation and learning about the project.
-Two crucial instruments will be employed by us:
+ - Train a deep learning model on a dataset of images of potato leaves. - To achieve a high accuracy of classification of potato diseases. - Use the model in real potato disease classification applications.  ## Project stages

+ ### PROJECT PHASES
+### 1.Ideation Phase

+ In this initial phase, we focus  on brainstorming and getting a vision for the project.
+We  use  two important tools:

  #### Empathy Map Canvas:
-By using the Empathy Map Canvas, we can better understand the needs and viewpoints of our target audience and develop a user-centered solution for potato disease classification.
+ The Empathy Map Canvas allows us to gain a deep understanding of the perspectives and requirements of our target users, which helps us create a user-centric potato disease classification solution.

-#### Brainstorming Map:
+  #### Brain card:
-We will be able to explore a wide range of ideas and techniques for the Potato Disease Classification Project by using the Brainstorming Map as a focal point for creative thinking.
+ The brainstorming map is a focus for creative thinking and allows us to explore many ideas and strategies within the potato disease classification project.

-### 2. Phase of Design
+ ### 2. Design phase
-We will create a plan for our potato disease categorization system throughout the design phase.
-The following essential components are included in this phase:
+ In the planning phase, we create a plan for our potato disease classification solution.
+This step includes the following critical elements:

-#### Proposed Solution:
+ #### Suggested solution:
-Including articulating the problem statement, idea, innovation, societal impact, business model, and scalability, we will define the whole solution for the categorization of potato diseases.

-#### Empathy Map Canvas:
-By using the Empathy Map Canvas, we can better understand the needs and viewpoints of our target audience and develop a user-centered solution for potato disease classification.
+ We  define an end-to-end solution for potato disease classification, including  problem statement formulation, ideation, innovation, social impact, business model and scalability.

-#### Brainstorming Map:
+  #### Solution architecture:
-We will be able to explore a wide range of ideas and techniques for the Potato Disease Classification Project by using the Brainstorming Map as a focal point for creative thinking.

-### 2. Phase of Design
+ We are designing the technical architecture of our potato disease classification system.
+This includes decisions about infrastructure, such as cloud services or on-premises servers, as well as figuring out how different system components interact with the software.
+ #### Data flow diagram:
+ A data flow diagram describes how data is collected, processed, and fed into a machine learning model.
+It introduces data sources, data processing steps, and  model training and evaluation processes.
+  ### 3. Planning phase
-We will create a plan for our potato disease categorization system throughout the design phase.
-The following essential components are included in this phase:
+ In the planning phase, we  create a plan for our potato disease classification model.
+This step includes the following key components:

-#### Proposed Solution:
-Including articulating the problem statement, idea, innovation, societal impact, business model, and scalability, we will define the whole solution for the categorization of potato diseases.

-#### Technology Stack:
+ #### Technology stack:
-During this stage, the technical architecture, components, technologies, and application characteristics for the potato disease classification project will be defined.
+ In this step, we  define the technology stack for the potato disease classification project, which includes the technical architecture, components, technologies and application functions.

-#### Project Scheduling Information:
+ #### Project planning information:
-The product backlog, sprint schedule, project tracker, velocity and burndown chart, board section, backlog section, and project timeline are just a few of the project planning tools that will be covered in this section.
+ This section focuses on  aspects of project planning, including  product order, sprint schedule, project tracking, velocity and exhaustion chart, whiteboard section, backlog section, and project schedule.

-### 4.Phase of Development
+### 4.Development phase
-Building on the plan developed during the Planning Phase, we will actively implement the potato classification model in the Development Phase.
-The following essential components are included in this phase:
+ In the development phase, we  actively implement the potato classification model based on the plan developed in the planning phase.
+This step includes the following key elements:

-#### Development Phase
+ #### Stage of development
-Within the Development Phase, we will actively progress with the implementation of the potato disease classification model, building upon the blueprint formulated during the Planning Phase.
-This phase encompasses the following crucial elements:
+ In the development phase, we are actively promoting the implementation of the potato disease classification model based on the plan developed in the planning phase.
+This step includes the following important elements:

-#### Dataset
+ #### Database
-This section showcases images of various potato diseases, such as blight, scab, rot, and other ailments.
-These images are fundamental to our project, serving for classification, analysis, and visualization purposes.
-They are categorized by disease type for convenient accessibility and utilization in development, testing, and related project activities.
+ This section contains images of various potato diseases such as blight, scab, rot and other diseases.
+These images are important to our project and will be used for classification, analysis and visualization.
+They are classified by disease type for easy access and use in development, testing and design activities.

-#### Potato Disease Classification Jupyter Notebook
+  #### Classification of Potato Diseases Jupyter Notebook
-The Jupyter Notebook contains code and guidelines for the deep learning-based classification of potato diseases.
+ A Jupyter notebook contains code and instructions for potato disease classification based on deep learning.
 It covers different disease categories using image data.
-The notebook incorporates code snippets, explanations, and visual aids to assist users in creating and training potato disease classification models.
+The notebook contains code snippets, explanations and visual aids to help users build and train potato disease classification models.

-#### Flask Source Code
+ #### Flask source code
-Here, you will find the Flask source code for the "Potato Disease Classification Project."
-This code includes route definitions, view functions, HTML templates, and Flask configurations.
-It is indispensable for comprehending how Flask powers the project's web application.
+ Here you can find the Flask source code  andquot;Potato Disease Classification Project.andquot; This code contains route definitions, view actions, HTML templates and piston settings.
+It is necessary to understand how Flask works with project and web application.

-#### Project Manual
+  #### Project guide
-A project manual is a comprehensive guide that outlines project objectives, methodologies, roles, and best practices.
-It serves as a navigation tool and collaborative resource, ensuring systematic and successful project execution.
+ A project manual is a comprehensive guide that outlines project goals, methods, roles and best practices.
+It acts as a navigation tool and collaboration resource, ensuring a systematic and successful project implementation.

-### 5. Performance and Final Submission Phase
+ ### 5. Performance and Final Delivery Stage

-In the Performance and Final Submission Phases, we assess and refine the potato classification model developed in the previous phase.
-Our goal is to validate its performance and create a detailed report for the final submission.
+ In the execution and final delivery phase, we evaluate and refine the potato classification model developed in the previous phase.
+Our goal is to confirm its performance and prepare a detailed report for  final submission.

-#### Solution Performance
+  #### Solution activity
-The Solution Performance is a document that includes a summary of the model and its accuracy, encompassing both training and validation results.
+ The solution performance is a document that summarizes the model and its accuracy and includes both training and validation results.

-#### Project Documentation
+  #### Project documentation
-This comprehensive set of records includes details regarding data collection, deep learning model development, evaluation metrics, code, user interfaces, and deployment procedures.
-It serves as a vital reference for project stakeholders, offering support for troubleshooting, future maintenance, and the transfer of knowledge.
+ This comprehensive set of records includes information on data collection, deep learning model development, evaluation metrics, code,  interfaces, and implementation procedures.
+It serves as an important benchmark for project stakeholders, providing support for troubleshooting, future maintenance and data transfer.

  Thank you for your hard work and dedication.
-Your commitment has brought us here, and success is on the horizon.
-Best of luck as we move forward!
+Your dedication has brought us here and success is visible.
+Good luck on your journey ahead!